As a shared owner, here you can find out more about your home and what you can do. Use the links to find out more:

 Alterations on shared ownership properties

-You need our permission if you wish to carry out any improvements or alterations to your shared ownership home such as:
+You may need our permission to carry out any improvements or alterations to your shared ownership property.
+Please refer to your lease for guidance.
+If permission is required please complete an alteration request form.

 Please note: Administration fees are applicable for considering this request.
 Payment of the fee is required in advance of the service being provided (a sales invoice will be sent to you following receipt of the alteration request form).
 Fees are non-refundable in the event that consent is not given or if you decide not to go ahead with the works.